webofdata/specification-archived/specification.md

 WebOfData builds on the experience of these and other standards to propose a universal data management and data sharing API, coupled with a data model that works at web scale.

-A key concept that underpins WebOfData and it is the notion of a 'subject'.
+A key concept that underpins WebOfData is the notion of a 'subject'.
 A subject is any thing, about which, anything may be stated or asserted, by anyone.
 A subject is an abstract concept, it can be a person, a document on a file system, a row in a database, a book.

 Computer systems are all about building representations of these abstractions.
 Every application creates a model where the data structures are proxies, or stand-ins for their 'real life' counterpart.